-T n California, the CPUC hosts ▲ an interactive Web portal that displays the IOUs' reported energy efficiency savings in both energy and carbon reduction metrics.23 However, there is no similar dashboard information for energy efficiency savings (or the associated carbon emission reductions) from the state's codes and standards, publicly owned utility programs, or private efforts.
+T n California, the CPUC hosts L an interactive Web portal that displays the IOUs' reported energy efficiency savings in both energy and carbon reduction metrics.
+However, there is no similar dashboard information for energy efficiency savings (or the associated carbon emission reductions) from the state's codes and standards, publicly owned utility programs, or private efforts.
 In fact the methodologies for counting energy efficiency savings are not uniform across utilities, codes and standards, and private actions, thus affecting the reliability of carbon reduction calculations from energy efficiency activities.
-AB32's efficiency are generally valued in terms of electricity and natural gas systems, not in the larger context of avoiding or reducing carbon dioxide or even other pollutant emissions.25 Compensation (utility rebates, customers' bill savings) for successful energy efficiency efforts is similarly allocated according to benefits to the energy system rather than larger carbon mitigation goals.
+AB32's

-Scoping Plan emphasizes the critical role of energy efficiency in reducing GHG emissions24 but no agency is tasked with reporting statewide verified savings.
+Scoping Plan emphasizes the critical role of energy efficiency in reducing GHG emissions but no agency is tasked with reporting statewide verified savings.